• Skip to primary navigation

 First, I enjoy about 1/2 to 1/3 of a bottle each day.
 It really fills me up without making me extra bloated.
 If the bottle lasts for two days, it’s only a $2 daily investment.

-Second, I think drinking a cold-pressed juice each day is a small price to pay for maintaining good health.
-I rarely get sick, and when I do, I have the fortified immune system to help me heal faster.
+Second, I think drinking cold-pressed juice each day is a small price to pay for maintaining good health.
+I rarely get sick, and when I do, I know I have fortified my immune system to help me fight off infections and heal faster.

-Please be sure to read my 10 Amazing Juicing Recipes if you want to make your own juices, and pleases sign-up for my free 10-Day Juicing Challenge if you’re looking to improve your health for good!
+Please be sure to read my 10 Amazing Juicing Recipes if you want to make your own juices, and please sign up for my free 10-Day Juicing Challenge if you’re looking to improve your health for good!

 You can also watch my video to learn how to make green juices at home with your juicer!